 That night in bed I replayed it over and over.
 The Amelie elation I suffered genuinely bothered me, like I really was missing a greater truth of salvation.
 For a brief instant, I was somebody once more.
 But my complaint when I had love was that I was an impostor.
 What's worse, I didn't have the nerve to find out, putting me on the run.
 A man once said, "You run, you die."
 And that's dearly proven out so far.
 Did hearing this advice mean I have another chance coming?
 How can that be?

-And worst of all was my initial true response to the whisper, the one thing I'd buried in deep dejected doubt: How else would anyone love me?
+And worst of all was my initial true response to the whisper, the one thing I'd buried in deep dejected doubt: How else can anyone love me?

 Making my way down to the lobby